DATA-606-SUMMER-2023/Thomas_Data606/docs/visualization/README.md

-This Folder will contain visualizations and Plotly express visualizations of Crashes in Maryland.
+The visualization older will contain visualizations and Plotly express visualizations of Crashes in Maryland.